-The Boston Globe Opinion team aims to provoke progress by showcasing important debates, creative solutions to tough problems, incisive and informed points of view, and evidence-based positions on political, cultural, and policy issues of the day.
+The Boston Globe Opinion team, led by James Dao, aims to provoke progress by showcasing important debates, creative solutions to tough problems, incisive and informed points of view, and evidence-based positions on political, cultural, and policy issues of the day.

 The Globe Opinion team is separate from The Boston Globe’s news operation.
 Op-eds, letters, the Ideas section, and unsigned editorials are not produced by newsroom editors or reporters.
 Globe editorial board positions and Globe endorsements of candidates are made without consultation with the newsroom and without influence on their coverage of political races and candidates.
 This separation helps protect the integrity of both departments.

 Letters to the editor represent the views of readers.
 The letters feature a broad range of opinions.
 Letters are selected from a large volume by the Globe's letters editor, Matthew Bernstein.
 The best way to increase the chance of having your letter chosen is to make it timely, original, and short.
 Usually, letters respond to articles or opinion pieces in the Globe, not simply to general issues of the day.
 The Globe reserves the right to edit letters for space, clarity, or content.

 Letters should be sent exclusively to the Globe in 200 words or less and must include the sender’s name, address, and phone number for verification.

 Op-ed pieces represent the views of individual columnists and contributing writers.
 They reflect the diverse views of people in the community and beyond — and present viewpoints that run counter to the Globe editorial board's positions.
 The Globe's op-ed pages are curated by Globe Opinion's deputy managing editor Marjorie Pritchard and deputy op-ed page editor Amy MacKinnon.